Xanthognarh/WebWidgets/README.md

 - `!pdfzoom percent`: Scale the pdf to percent of its maximum size.
 0 and 100 scales the pdf to the maximum display size.
 - `!pdfpos pos [offset-x] [offset-y]`: Move the overlay to pos (Number 1-9 from Numpad) and optionally offset by the given values in pixel.
 Pos 0 hides the background.

+Or use the [PDF Config Preview](https://xanthognarh.github.io/WebWidgets/pdfoverlay-config.htm) to preview your changes and send them all in one !pdfconfig command.